-Project Neurology is an open-access online teaching programme designed to bring high-quality neurology education to medical students, trainees, and resident doctors across the UK.
+Project Neurology is an open-access online teaching programme designed to bring high-quality neurology education.

 Led by leading consultant neurologists, the workshop series offers practical, case-based learning that focuses on real-world neurological presentations.
 Each session is interactive, allowing you to participate in live polls, ask questions, and work through clinical decision-making scenarios alongside experts.